-In 1948, Claude Shannon published A Mathematical Theory of Communication, which introduces a way to think about systems where some kind of communication is taking place.
-It discusses the idea of "information" and how it can be represented or transformed.
-To communicate a message correctly, we don't want to lose any of the important information that it contains.
+In 1948, Claude Shannon published A Mathematical Theory of Communication, which introduces some math for thinking about how to set up a communication system.
+To communicate a message correctly from person A to person B, we don't want to lose any of the important "information" in the message.

 - An information source